-No formal comments were received because DPZ collaborated with representatives from Fire and Rescue Services, Howard Soil Conservation District, Environmental Health Department, DPZ Resource Conservation Division, Economic Development Authority, and the Office of Community Sustainability to develop the proposed text amendments.
+No formal comments were received.
+Representatives from Fire and Rescue Services, Howard Soil Conservation District, Environmental Health Department, DPZ Resource Conservation Division, Economic Development Authority, and the Office of Community Sustainability have been involved in the drafting of both ZRA 180 and ZRA 183.